Home / Guides/ Issue Cards

 Simulate Token Provisioning

-2. Activate Token: This step will activate the requested payment card digital wallet token based on a payment card digital wallet token id which is in requested state.
+2. Activate Token - This step will activate the requested payment card digital wallet token based on a payment card digital wallet token id that is in the requested state.

 You can then query for the status of a token.